 This year’s ‘Sports City Poll’ will remain open for one month, closing on December 31, 2017.
 The poll will provide a ranking of the top 50 cities worldwide most strongly associated with sport.
 Results will be announced in January 2018.

 Presented by Around the Rings and TSE Consulting, a Burson Marsteller Company, the poll includes only one measurement: cities perceived to have the strongest association with sport.
 Results are based on a public online vote.
 Those opinions will be coupled with an industry-weighted vote from sports experts comprised of 100 leaders across International Federations, National Olympic Committees, sports media and other influencers in the world of sport.

-This comprehensive annual ranking is built around a group of 50 cities selected through criteria such as staging recent and upcoming Olympics or other major multi-sport Games, hosting professional sports teams as well as organising major championships or world-class events such as tennis Grand Slams and Formula 1 races.
+Respondents will chose from a list of 50 cities based on criteria such as staging recent and upcoming Olympic Games or other major multi-sport events, hosting professional teams, and organising major championships or world-class events such as tennis Grand Slams and Formula 1 races.

 In 2016, London (GBR) remained the world’s leading sports city for a fourth consecutive year, followed closely by Rio de Janeiro (BRA) and Lausanne (SUI).
 Rounding out the top five finishers were Barcelona (ESP) and Paris (FRA).